-Many people don't realize they have atrial fibrillation (AFib) because they either ignore the symptoms or don't notice they have symptoms.
+Many people don't realize they have an arrhythmia or abnormal heart rhythm disorder.
+They either ignore the symptoms or don't notice they have symptoms.
 Other patients notice a difference as soon as it occurs.
-Symptoms can be different for each person, depending on age, the cause of AFib, and how much it affects the pumping efficiency of the heart muscle.
+Symptoms can be different for each person, depending on age, the cause of the abnormal heart rhythm disorder, and how much it affects the pumping efficiency of the heart muscle.

 The most common symptoms patients may experience include: